100. GHOST STORY (1981)

 91. LAKE MUNGO (2008)

 Unusual cinema can often reap great box office rewards, particular in the horror genre.
 But for every The Blair Witch Project (1999) there are a raft of inventive fright films that fail to find an audience.
 The indignity of the straight-to-dvd tag can be a tough reputation to shake.
-The up side is that for horror fans there a far-stretching mine of movies unearth.
+The up side is that for horror fans there's a far-stretching mine of movies to unearth.
 One of the best horror films of the last twenty years, and one which slipped by almost unnoticed, was Lake Mungo (2008) from Australian writer and director Joel Anderson.
-Not seeking to make a scary movie, Anderson set out to explore the way in which grief can impact on an everyday family.
-Shot as a faux documentary Anderson follows the Palmer family after their daughter Alice disappears at a local Lake in unexplained circumstances.
+Not seeking to make a scary movie, Anderson set out to explore the way in which grief can impact on an 'average' family.
+Shot as a faux documentary Anderson follows the Palmer family after their daughter Alice disappears at a local lake in unexplained circumstances.
 As the plot came together though Anderson began to pull more and more on the supernatural side of Alice’s fate.
 Offering one of the most frank explorations of loss seen on film, the movie is an emotional watch.
 But equal to the heart string tugging is the spine-chilling ghostly after effects brought on by Alice’s fate.
 Encompassing the best home-video tactics used by Paranormal Activity (2007) the documentary presentation immediately raises the terror levels beyond a standard film.
 And the unravelling of the mystery as to what happened to Alice more than lives up to the preceding chills.
 The climax is terrifying and tragic in equal measure.
-While critics poured praise on the low budget chiller the box office take was minimal.
+While those small number of critics who saw the film poured praise on the low budget chiller, the box office take was minimal.
 Lake Mungo thus remains the greatest horror film you’ve probably never heard of and the one movie that deserves a much bigger audience.